Gray Whale (Eschrichtius robustus)

 A gray whale in Depoe Bay, Oregon (photo credit: Dan Meyers on Unsplash)

-Habitat: Along the Pacific Coast of North America, gray whales are found in the Bering Sea during their summer feeding season and near Baja California during their winter breeding and calving season.
+Habitat: They’re most often seen in Cannon Beach during their spring and winter migrations, mid-March to mid-April and again during mid-December to mid-January.
+These whales are typically solitary, but during these migration periods one may see a mother-calf pair.
+Along the Pacific Coast of North America, gray whales are found in the Bering Sea during their summer (feeding) season and near Baja California, Mexico during their winter (breeding and calving) season.
 Gray whales are also found in other parts of the Pacific Ocean along the eastern coastline of Asia.

 Diet: Instead of teeth, gray whales have many plates of keratin (the same substance as human fingernails) in their mouth.
 These plates, known as baleen plates, look sort of like a mustache or a comb.
-Each plate has little bristles on it that catch plankton as gray whales draw in and push out seawater through their mouths to feed.
+Each plate has little bristles on it that catch plankton as gray whales draw in and push out seawater through their baleen-lined mouths to feed.

 Tide Pool Tidbits:

-• Round-trip gray whale migrations total a distance of 1500-2000 kilometers (about 930-1240 miles)!
+• Round-trip gray whale migrations total a distance of 1,500-2,000 km (about 930-1,240 mi)!

 • Like other marine mammals, gray whales need to breathe air.
 Whales breathe through nostrils on top of their heads called blowholes.
 Gray whales have paired blowholes, so when they blow water into the air it is usually a heart- or V-shaped spray.